 - 1. A CDS license is valid only for the entity or person to whom it is issued and shall not be subject to sale, assignment or other transfer, voluntary or involuntary, nor shall a license be valid for any premises other than the business location for which it is issued. - 2.
-In order to maintain a CDS license, the applicant shall maintain a federal license required by federal law to engage in the manufacture, distribution, prescribing, or dispensing of controlled substances.

-3. The licensee shall inform the board of any and all changes to its business location/address within 10 days, with documentation, attesting to any change of business location/address, with notice to include both the old and new address.
-A change in business address of a facility may require an inspection by the board or its designee.
+In order to maintain a CDS license, the applicant shall maintain a federal license required by federal law to engage in the manufacture, distribution, prescribing, or dispensing of controlled substances. - 3.
+The licensee shall inform the board of any and all changes to its business location/address within 10 days, with documentation, attesting to any change of business location/address, with notice to include both the old and new address.
+A change in business address of a facility may require an inspection by the board or its designee. - 4.
+A duplicate or replacement license shall be issued upon the written request of the licensee and a payment of the fee shall be charged as provided by R.S.
+40:972.
+A duplicate or replacement license shall not serve or be used as an additional or second license. - 5.
+A facility changing ownership shall notify the board in writing 15 calendar days prior to the transfer of ownership. - a.
+A change of ownership is evident under the following conditions: - i. sale; - ii. death of a sole proprietor; - iii. the addition or deletion of one or more partners in a partnership; - iv. bankruptcy sale; or - v. a 50 percent, or more, change in ownership of a corporation, limited liability company, or association since the issuance of the original CDS license. - b.
+The new owner(s) shall submit a properly completed application, with all required attachments and appropriate fee, to the board. - c.
+Upon the receipt of the new CDS license, the previous licensee shall: - i. notify the board of the transaction, including the identity of the new owner(s); and - ii. surrender his CDS license to the board. - d.
+A CDS license is not transferable from the original owner to a new owner. - e.
+A change in ownership may require an inspection by the board or its designee.

-E. Facility Change of Ownership Procedures

-- 1. A CDS license is not transferable. - 2.
-A new application shall be filed and a new CDS license obtained when a change in the identity of the natural person, partnership, or business entity which directly holds the credential has occurred or there is a change in the person or entity's Federal Employer Identification Number (FEIN). - 3.
-The new owner shall submit an application to the board office at least 15 days before closing the transfer of ownership interests of said business. - 4.
-An application for a new CDS license shall include the direct and first indirect level of ownership information.
-Any change in the first indirect level of ownership of 20 percent or more must be reported to the board within 30 days of the change. - 5.
-Nothing in this section shall prohibit an entity from applying for a new CDS license in order to separate itself from actions which may have been committed by the previous ownership under the existing CDS license.

-F. Change of CDS License Status

-- 1. Any person or facility holding a valid CDS license which ceases to engage in activity requiring a CDS license may relinquish said license to the board. - a.
-Prior to relinquishment of said license, the person or facility shall dispose of all controlled substances and any unused order forms in his possession or under his control in compliance with federal laws and regulations. - 2.
-In the event a person or facility agrees to a Surrender for Cause of DEA Certificate of Registration to the DEA, then the CDS license of the person or facility shall be inactivated. - 3.
-In the event the primary credential of a person or facility is suspended or revoked by the issuing agency, then the CDS license of the person or facility shall be inactivated.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Pharmacy, LR 34:2131 (October 2008), amended by the Department of Health, Board of Pharmacy, LR 43:957 (May 2017), LR 46:570 (April 2020), LR 47:1641 (November 2021), amended LR 50:1277 (September 2024).
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Board of Pharmacy, LR 34:2131 (October 2008), amended by the Department of Health, Board of Pharmacy, LR 43:957 (May 2017), LR 46:570 (April 2020), LR 47:1641 (November 2021).